“You can have meaning or you can have rest but you can’t have both.” — Peter Matthiessen

 Our Preservation Director, Sarah Kautz, is working with a group that includes the Peconic Land Trust as well as Peter’s family, friends, and students to develop plans to acquire and preserve the site as the Peter Matthiessen Center.
 It will be a new 501(c)(3) nonprofit organization with a mission to preserve and celebrate the literary and cultural history of Long Island’s East End.
 Among the group’s members are John Halsey (the president and founder of the Peconic Land Trust), Lillian Ball (an artist and environmental activist), Lee Carlson (an outdoorsman and writer), Bill Chaleff (an architect), and two of Peter’s children, Alex Matthiessen (the former “Hudson Riverkeeper”) and Rue Matthiessen (a writer).

-In Men’s Lives: The Surfman and Baymen of the South Fork (1986), which tells the story of profound change experienced within Sagaponack’s fishing and farming community during the late 20th century, Matthiessen wrote about purchasing the site:
+In Men’s Lives: The Surfman and Baymen of the South Fork (1986, page 128), which tells the story of profound change experienced within Sagaponack’s fishing and farming community during the late 20th century, Matthiessen wrote about purchasing the site:

 Although he was more than wealthy enough to build a new residence, Matthiessen lived together with the property’s past, repairing the “large decrepit house,” reusing the “small cottage” as a studio, and converting the “outlying stable” into a zendo.
 These structures remain with us today, connecting the stories of Sagaponack’s old rural community with Peter’s and our own.